 California is one of thirteen states that follow a “pure comparative negligence” rule, which means that even if the plaintiff is 30% at fault for an accident, he or she can still recover 70% of the damages.
 Our personal injury attorney can go into more detail with you in a free case evaluation at our Orange County law firm.

 No Win, No Fee Guarantee.
 Schedule Your Free Consultation Today.

 Southern California freeways are notorious for their traffic congestion and Orange County car accidents are daily occurrences.
 Without the right information, car accident victims of negligent drivers often lose out on compensation.
-The Orange County car accident attorneys at The Law Offices of Daniel Kim will fight to make sure our clients receive the medical care they need and get the compensation they deserve.
+Orange County car accident lawyer Daniel Kim is renowned for fighting to make sure clients receive the medical care they need and get the compensation they are rightfully owed.

 If you are a victim of a motor vehicle accident, you may need an experienced car accident attorney to file a personal injury lawsuit and make sure you are compensated for your losses and injuries.
 We work on a contingency fee basis, which means we will advance all your legal fees so you won’t pay out of pocket.
 Our 99% client success rate is earned by successfully helping thousands of clients win maximum compensation.Schedule Free Consultation

 What to Do in a Hit-and-Run Accident

 A car accident is already a very disorienting experience.
 Adding to the stress is a driver who flees the scene without leaving identifying information.
 Under California law, a hit-and-run can be classified as a misdemeanor or a felony, depending on the severity of the accident and whether there were any injuries or fatalities.

 After a hit-and-run, remain at the scene of the accident and call 911 so a police officer can take your statement and assess the situation.
 Tell the officer as much as you can about the driver, including the make and model of their car, their license plate number, and any distinguishing features of the car or driver.